Parklife: Title and cover

 The album was originally going to be entitled London and the album cover shot was going to be of a fruit-and-vegetable cart.
 Albarn stated tongue-in-cheek, "That was the last time that Dave Balfe was, sort of, privy to any decision or creative process with us, and that was his final contribution: to call it London".
-The cover refers to the British pastime of greyhound racing.
+The cover depicts the British pastime of greyhound racing.
 Most of the pictures in the CD booklet are of the band in the greyhound racing venue Walthamstow Stadium, although the actual cover was not shot there.
 The album cover for Parklife was among the ten chosen by the Royal Mail for a set of "Classic Album Cover" postage stamps issued in January 2010.

 Reception

 Parklife was met with critical acclaim.
 Johnny Dee, reviewing Parklife for NME, called it "a great pop record", adding "On paper it sounds like hell, in practice it's joyous."
 Paul Evans of Rolling Stone stated that with "one of this year's best albums", the band "realize their cheeky ambition: to reassert all the style and wit, boy bonding and stardom aspiration that originally made British rock so dazzling."
 Conversely, Robert Christgau of The Village Voice indicated that the only good song on the album was "Girls & Boys".

 Parklife remains one of the most acclaimed albums of the 1990s.
 In a retrospective review, AllMusic's Stephen Thomas Erlewine commented: "By tying the past and the present together, Blur articulated the mid-'90s zeitgeist and produced an epoch-defining record."
-On Acclaimed Music which aggregates critical opinion of music, Parklife is ranked as the 5th best album of 1994, the 28th best of the 1990s and the 164th best of all time.